Hyperei/malahatdocs/content/laws/financial-management/fal.md

-(cl) to prepare the monthly financial information required in section 71, the quarterly financial statements required in section 72 and the draft annual financial statements required in sections 73 and 74;
+(d) to prepare the monthly financial information required in section 71, the quarterly financial statements required in section 72 and the draft annual financial statements required in sections 73 and 74;

-· (e) to prepare the financial components of reports to the Council and of any short, medium and long­ term plans, projections and priorities referred to in subsection 15(1);
+(e) to prepare the financial components of reports to the Council and of any short, medium and long term plans, projections and priorities referred to in subsection 15(1);